 Epcot Test Track

-Of course what everyone is really waiting for is the outdoor High Speed Test at speeds reaching 65 miles per hour around a 50 degree banked curve.
-This is a ride which is suitable for all ages – although it does have a 40 inch height requirement.
+What everyone is really waiting for is the outdoor High-Speed Test.
+Here Test Track has speeds reaching 65 miles per hour around a 50-degree banked curve.

 For more details go to Epcot Test Track

 It may put you off a little to know that Epcot Mission Space was the first ride, and is the only Disney ride anywhere in the World to offer vomit bags as a convenience for its riders!

 However, this really shouldn’t put you off from trying this very unique experience.

 Epcot Mission Space is a very sophisticated motion simulator ride which shows Epcot guests what an astronaut may experience on a journey to Mars.

 There are 4 riders in each vehicle and everyone is assigned their own role.
 You are either a Commander, Navigator, Pilot or Engineer.

 Don’t worry about what any of this means.
 All you need to do is push buttons at a certain time according to your role.

 It’s a lot of fun, but it doesn’t matter if you don’t do it.
 You will still get back to Earth unscathed!

 The Mission Space ride vehicle is very small.
 If you are prone to motion sickness or claustrophobia this is a ride where you really should observe the warnings.